Dogs use many ways to express what they are feeling.

-When you adopt a dog in your home they often find themselves in the role of a protector.
-Staying close to you may make them feel you are completely protected which gives them comfort.
+When you adopt a dog in your home, they often find themselves in the role of a protector.
+Staying close to you may make them feel you are protected, which comforts them.

-Dogs try to act like the mood their owner has.
-They try to bury their heads in them showing comfort and support.
+Dogs try to act in the mood their owner has.
+They try to bury their heads in them, showing comfort and support.

-They may be aware that you appreciate snuggling and that it may help to alleviate the mood that has disrupted their normal routine.
-In a way, it’s like a human hugging you.
-When you need it most.
+They may be aware that you appreciate snuggling and that it may help to alleviate the mood that has disrupted their routine.
+In a way, it’s like a human hugging you when you need it most.

-Like all the other animals dogs also get scared and feel fear.
-When they fear something they try to find a safe place or hide somewhere like under the bed that gives them the most comfort.
+Like all other animals, dogs also get scared and feel fear.
+When they fear something, they try to find a safe place or hide somewhere, like under the bed, that gives them the most comfort.

 Many dogs are frightened of thunder, so they seek refuge with their owners for protection and bury their heads in the owner.

-It can be caused by other people near your dog.
+Other people near your dog can cause it.
 The fear may develop because of the unpleasant experiences in which they get hurt or are in danger.
 Anything that reminds them of that may force them to find a safe place.

 Sometimes dogs feel separation anxiety when the owner is about to leave them.
-At that time they try to stay close to their owner and spend all the time with them if possible.
+They try to stay close to their owner and spend all their time with them if possible.

 Dogs develop anxiety when they are lonely.
 The facing anxiety starts feeling scared when they sense your departure.

-Separation anxiety can be a great problem for both the owner and the dog.
-There are expert dog trainers who specialize in working with dogs who are anxious or fearful when their owners are away from home.
+Separation anxiety can be a significant problem for both the owner and the dog.
+Some expert dog trainers specialize in working with anxious or fearful dogs when their owners are away from home.

-Some dogs use this way to make their owners alert of the upcoming danger.
+Some dogs use this to alert their owners of impending danger.
 Acting like this does not require any training.

-When a dog fails to communicate something to its owner, the dog will typically try to convey the message in a different method.
+When a dog fails to communicate something to its owner, it will typically try to convey the message differently.